-The best machine shops can review a print and instantly point out a handful of features that will make or break a part as far as cost-efficiency goes.
+The best CNC machine shops can review a print and instantly point out a handful of features that will make or break a part as far as cost-efficiency goes.
 For these key critical characteristics (KCC), the pressure is on to produce the highest quality work possible … repeatedly, reliably, and robustly for a healthy bottom line.

 The Factors That Affect Machine Shop Tool Selection

-PART SIZE — Weight doesn’t determine what CNC machining tool technology is needed; it’s the part’s dimensions.
+PART SIZE — Weight doesn’t determine what CNC machine tool technology is needed; it’s the part’s dimensions.
 An engine block, a part with high tolerance levels that relies heavily on proper machinability, is large enough to demand specific equipment for machining.

 PART TOLERANCE — A shiny, new (and expensive) machine can be purchased to handle nearly any tolerance needed.
-Yet, the processing of the part (when to perform which features, how to hold the part, which cut to make first) is key to achieving the accuracy that’s demanded with many complex parts.
+Yet, the processing of the part (when to perform which features, how to hold the part, which cut to make first, etc.) is key to achieving the accuracy that’s demanded with many complex parts.